-Falsifying absence from a class is in violation of this policy.
-Students may not offer a falsified excuse for an absence from an examination, test, quiz, or other course requirement, directly or through another source.
+Falsifying attendance or absences from a course result in violation of this policy.
+Students should not offer a falsified excuse for an absence from an examination, test, quiz, or other course requirement, directly or through another source.
+Falsification of an absence invokes the Student Conduct Policy.